ARCHIVE

 The Festival $8 Bills were printed on Crane & Company 100% Cotton woven paper… as close to the U.S. currency as I could get without having the Feds poking around!

-Above is the SOLD OUT Greek Theatre Coin (200) which debuted in June 2010
+Above is the SOLD OUT Greek Theatre Coin (200) which debuted June 2010

 For the Greek Theatre Coin I decided to use the California State Flag a la the Colorado State Flag on the Red Rocks Coin.
 That idea was very well received, and I think the flag is a great way to represent the state in a singular image.
 The bear and star were going to be in 3-D, but the colors would not have been able to remain true to form, so I decided to go with full color in 2-D instead.